stackpulse/playbooks/aws/asg-execute-command/README.md

 [![Import to StackPulse](../../images/open_in_stackpulse.svg)](https://app.stackpulse.io/playbook/create?tab=playbook#https://github.com/stackpulse/playbooks/blob/master/aws/asg-execute-command/playbook.yaml)

-Not a Stackpulse user?
+Not a StackPulse user?
 Follow these steps:

 1. Make sure your have a [StackPulse](https://stackpulse.com/get-started) account
 2. Configure a  new [Slack integration](https://docs.stackpulse.io/getting_started/#step-3-configure-a-new-slack-integration)
 3. Set up your AWS authentication process-
     a.
 Remote SPD with dedicated AWS role.
     b.
 Using AWS integrarion.
     c.
 Using AWS user tokens.
 4. Import [this playbook](https://app.stackpulse.io/playbooks) into your account
 5. Connect it to monitoring alerts or execute manually